MARLA TEYOLIA AND CRYSTAL MCCREARY

 We invite you to join us for a weekend getaway curated to rejuvenate body, mind, and heart.
 Together we will create sacred space to lean into the areas of your life that need the most attention and love through the art of yoga, mindfulness, creativity, play, and restoration.
 If you crave and thrive in the safety of sisterhood, desire a respite from the toxicity of the current social and cultural climate, and are looking to immerse yourself in deeply nourishing self-care practices, this retreat is for you.

 Pause + Press Play will be held at the picturesque Garrison Institute overlooking the Hudson River, just a short train ride from NYC.
-Harness the energy of spring as a time for rebirth and renewal as we connect with the land, nourish our bodies with delicious vegetarian meals, and bond with other women of color who are ready to pause and practice the art of self-care.
+Harness the energy of summer as we connect with the land, nourish our bodies with delicious vegetarian meals, and bond with other women of color who are ready to pause and practice the art of self-care.

 3 – 6pm – Arrival and check-in